 One of Sam’s most formative childhood experiences was rafting the Wild and Scenic Rogue as a 12-year-old on a family vacation from California.
 This trip spawned a deep admiration for the Rogue and all of its wonders.
 Sam settled in Ashland over a decade ago and has spent the subsequent years exploring every nook and cranny of the Basin, mostly through hiking and trail-running.
 Sam is now thrilled to be sharing the natural wonders of the Rogue with his son (and aspiring naturalist) Oliver.

 Thera hails from Virginia, but has called the Rogue Basin home since 2013.
-She is trained in wildlife science and has work experience in both field biology and agriculture.
-She is passionate about community, conservation and restoration of our natural resources.
-Thera enjoys foraging, gardening, exploring and admiring nature.
+She is trained in wildlife science and GIS and has work experience in both field biology and agriculture.
+She is passionate about problem-solving, community, conservation and restoration of our natural resources.
+Thera enjoys foraging, gardening, exploring and admiring nature with her ginger-haired mastiff pal, Pierre.

 Kelly has deep roots in Southern Oregon and has been involved with RBP since its inception.
 Kelly is a Cow Creek Umpqua Tribal member and a fisheries biologist by training.